 Whether it stems from picking up after them or tossing a toy around, pets keep us moving more than we may realize.
 While it is still recommended to get at least 30 minutes of physical activity a day, there are a number of extra steps and activities done by people who are actively caring for their pets.

 As much as our pets can help us keep active, they can also help us to unwind.
 Studies suggest a correlation between petting dogs and lower blood pressure rates.
 Cat owners can also experience the therapeutic effects of pet ownership when their cats purr, as the sound fluctuates between 20-140 Hz — which is believed to be a medically therapeutic tone.
-And according to a University of Minnesota’s Stroke Institute’s study, cat owners also tend to be at a lower risk of heart attack.
+And according to a University of Minnesota’s Stroke Institute’s study, cat owners also tend to be at a lower risk of a heart attack.

 Most notably, there has recently been an uptick in claims of pets being considered emotional support animals.
 Unlike service animals which are relegated to dogs and miniature horses by the Americans with Disabilities Act, emotional support animals can be any type of animal that provides emotional comfort to their owner.